Wednesday, November 24, 2010

 Radical- Sandpaper

 I wrote that first sentence and was ready to write a very inspiring post.
 But then I was interrupted by life…plumber to fix the leak, medical expense receipts to sort, household files to organize, parents to send off to the airport, and a work conference call to take from home… Now I sit down to write again and I don’t feel as inspired.
-I am also noticing that I has creeped back in here.
+I am also noticing that has creeped back in here.
 Six times its used in just four sentences….sick and disgusting I tell ya!

 This whole post is an example of a point Platt makes in the first chapter of Radical.
 So much of our time, our focus, and even our worship, is focused on ourselves.
 It’s no wonder that our image of the Almighty God has been limited to a benevolent grandfather who hands out good things.